tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 "Hey, Rick.
 Yeah, I know, but uh, do you think I could talk to you for a sec?"

 He nodded while I took a moment to strategize.
-Obviously, I couldn't just come right out and tell the guy I saw that some weird, demon-mascot-clown in his restaurant followed me home and terrorized me last night.
+Obviously, I couldn't just come right out and tell my boss that some weird, demon-mascot-clown in his restaurant followed me home and terrorized me last night.

 No, I had to think smarter.